EN

 • For Branch and Representative Office:

-The Federal Tax Service requires the confirmation of a real and used office.
+The Federal Tax Service requires confirmation that the office address is actually used for business activities.
 The head of the unit must be located at this address, and documentation must be stored there.
 A lease agreement and, if necessary, an inspection act of the premises should be provided.
-Indicating a fictitious address may result in refusal of accreditation or subsequent audits.
+Indicating a fictitious or non-operational address may result in refusal of accreditation or trigger subsequent regulatory audits.

-After the registration of a legal entity or accreditation of a branch/representative office in Russia, several mandatory procedures need to be completed to begin operations and ensure legal compliance.
+After company registration in Russia or accreditation of a branch or representative office, several mandatory procedures must be completed to commence operations and ensure ongoing legal compliance.

 Registration with Funds and Statistical Authorities

-Registration with the tax authorities is automatic.
+Registration with the tax authorities is completed automatically as part of company registration in Russia.
 Additional registration with Rosstat (Federal State Statistics Service), the Pension Fund, and the Social Insurance Fund is required.
 The organization will be assigned statistical codes and registration numbers with extra-budgetary funds.

 Obtaining a Seal and Opening an Account

-Although using a company seal is not mandatory, it is frequently required by counterparties and banks.
+Although the use of a company seal is not mandatory under Russian law, it is frequently required by counterparties and banks.
 The seal is made at the company’s initiative.
 A settlement account must be opened with a licensed bank, followed by notification to the tax service.

 Notification of Controlling Persons

-Foreign companies with direct or indirect control must disclose their controlling persons under the relevant legislation.
+Foreign shareholders exercising direct or indirect control over a Russian company must disclose their controlling persons in accordance with applicable legislation.
 Non-compliance may result in fines.

 Accounting and Reporting

-All forms of presence must maintain accounting and tax records in accordance with Russian standards.
+All forms of business presence in Russia must maintain accounting and tax records in accordance with Russian accounting and tax standards.
 Reports must be submitted to the tax authorities, funds, and other relevant agencies within the established deadlines.
 Violations may result in administrative penalties.

 Document Management

-Corporate documentation, labor contracts, orders, payment documentation, and agreements must comply with Russian legislation.
+Corporate documentation, employment contracts, internal orders, payment documentation, and agreements must comply with Russian legislation.
 Documents must be kept for the required periods.

-Conducting business in Russia requires continuous compliance with regulatory requirements.
-For foreign companies, it is particularly important to ensure reliable support due to differences in legal systems, language barriers, and currency controls.
+Conducting business in Russia after company registration requires continuous compliance with regulatory requirements.
+For foreign companies, reliable legal and accounting support is particularly important due to differences in legal systems, language barriers, and currency control regulations.

 Legal support includes: